chrizog/someipy/docs/getting_started.rst

 Getting Started
 ===============

 This guide demonstrates how to create a SOME/IP service using someipy that broadcasts temperature measurements every second.
-The complete example is available in the `example applications <https://github.com/chrizog/someipy/blob/v1.0.0/example_apps/send_events_udp.py>`_.
+The complete example is available in the `example applications on GitHub <https://github.com/chrizog/someipy/blob/v2.0.0/example_apps/send_events_udp.py>`_.

 Prerequisites
 ------------